 No AML review undertaken by Vietnam

 The State Bank of Vietnam has said that Vietnam has never undertaken an assessment of the country’s exposure to money laundering or terrorist financing and last year, the Bank detected only 165 suspicious transactions in the whole country.
 Although like China, Vietnam is a country where the a large percentage of citizens opt out of the modern banking system (by literally keeping cash under their mattresses), with a population of 88.8 million, the number of suspicious transactions reported is equivalent to the number typically reported daily by some banks in other countries.
-By any measure, it is woefully inadequate.

 In June, the FATF blacklisted Vietnam because it posed a threat to the financial system, particularly in respect of its lack of legal procedures for dealing with terrorist assets and failure to impose criminal liability for financial crimes on companies, firms and individuals.